All students can benefit from having a more diverse teaching workforce.

 Implementing Ed-Fi with the Teacher Prep Data Model (TPDM) can vary depending on the number of use cases being implemented and the sources of data.
 For program diversity and persistence, most of the data comes from your Student Information System and should be on the lower end of time to implement.

-We review issues and plan new releases of TPDM frequently, so there’s a good chance we can help you.
-Once you create a log in you’ll be able to assess the current model and see if it fits your needs.
-If not, you can submit a ticket through Ed-Fi Tracker to request more information and to work with us to get you what is most helpful.
+We review issues and plan new releases of TPDM, so there’s a good chance we can help you.
+Once you create an Ed-Fi Account you’ll be able to access the current model and see if it fits your needs.
+If not, you can submit a ticket through Ed-Fi Tracker (Ed-Fi’s ticketing system) to request more information and to work with us to get you what is most helpful.

 We recommend forming a core team of champions to tackle Program Diversity and Persistence with data: